epicnerd1990/hawgts/TO-DO.md

         - Test widget in all alignments and different template styles before signing off on alignment system completion
             - Find out whats happening with widget width - how is it going above 720?
 Is that simply from scaling?
         - Flow for setting `widgetalign` is no longer there - recover?
+        - Code in support for notification if widget is resized after setting template
     - Figure out how to allow user to change page icons - iconname in `entities/*`?
 Check editor
     - Create a for loop for `ntwgtsize` in `templateinfo` flow
     - Complete all versions of "light" template and maybe start "climate"?